Gosia-Ras/little-lemon-restaurant/README.md

 Booking Page: Users can book a table at the restaurant through the booking page.

-Sign-Up and Login Pages: To streamline the reservation process, the app includes sign-up and login pages for users.
-New visitors can create an account to manage their reservations and preferences, while existing users can log in to access their accounts.

 Confirmation Page: Upon successfully booking a table, users are redirected to a confirmation page confirming their reservation details.

 Navigation: The app features a navigation menu that allows users to easily explore different sections of the website, such as the about section, menu, reservation page, and contact information.